mikumy-dev/react-demos/04-build-react-environment/my-app-create-manually/README.md

     Run `npm start` and the page will be opened automatically in `http://localhost:8080/`

 11. Add `.gitignore` file to avoid upload node_modules

+12. For not uploading node_modules to GitHub, if you download these file from GitHub(without folder node_modules), you need to run `npm install` first, to download the dependencies, and then run `npm start`.